-CATEGORY REQUIREMENTS Crockery, cutlery, glasses and packaging. must be reusable whenever possible Deliveries Orders should be delivered together wherever possible to minimise transportation emissions.
-Disposable items • If disposable items are unavoidable, the Single-Use Plastics Policy must be followed, which stresses the use of natural alternatives such as FSC-certified wooden items before biodegradable/ compostable items made using natural materials (these must not be made from bioplastics).
-Napkins must be 100% recycled and/ or FSC certified (in line with the Paper, Timber and Print Products Purchasing Policy).
-Packaging Packaging should be minimised as much as practically possible Single-use plastics must not be used, such as cling film.
+CATEGORY REQUIREMENTS Crockery, cutlery, glasses and packaging.
+Must be reusable whenever possible Deliveries • Orders should be delivered together wherever possible to minimise transportation emissions.

+Disposable items If disposable items are unavoidable, the WWF- UK Single-Use Plastics Policy must be followed, which stresses the use of natural alternatives such as FSC-certified wooden items before biodegradable/ compostable items made using natural materials (these must not be made from bioplastics).
+Napkins Must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper, Timber and Print Products Purchasing Policy).
+Packaging Packaging should be minimised as much as practically possible Single-use plastics Must not be used, such as cling film.
 Other types of packaging should contain recycled material and/ or be recyclable - preferably both.
-Wooden items (such as wooden cutlery) must be 100% recycled and/ or FSC certified (in line with the Paper and Timber Products Purchasing Policy).
+Wooden items (such as wooden cutlery) Must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper and Timber Products Purchasing Policy).